pulsar-edit/package-backend/docs/reference/style_guide.md

 # Style Guide

-The Style Guide chosen for the `package-backend` intends to be non-intrusive, and aims to not get in the way of a programmer, and only aims to increase the readability of the repo as well as follow some of our principals.

-Some of the Style Guide rules are enforced via `prettier` which is a code formatting, or prettifying tool that in some cases will automatically format the code according to our style guide so that you don't have to, if you style differs.

-Additionally the `package-backend` uses `eslint` to look for issues in the code.

-Our ESLint rules are run on Codacy, to alert of errors there, but only there, as to not interfere with the development practice.
-Having them warned of there gives us the ability to see where our Style Guide is being broken and fix it as needed, while not hounding a new Contributor with these issues.
+This document covers the enforced styleguide of both the code within this repository, as well as the documentation.

-## Style Guide Rules
+## Code Style Guide

-* camelCase: We enforce the use of camelCase variables within this repo for readability purposes, and keeping the code similar enough throughout the codebase.
-This rule is enforced via ESLint.
+The adopted coding style guide intends to be as non-problamatic as possible for those that need to adhere to it.
+With it being automatically enforced wherever possible to reduce the need to know it fully.
+For the style guide rules that are enforced via `prettier` those are applied once merging any changes to the `main` branch, meanwhile other rules are enforced via `eslint` which can only alert of issues on `Codacy` rather than change them automatically.

+The following list contains all coding style guide rules that should be adhered to:

+  * `camelCase`: Usage of `camelCase` is enforced to keep variable names readable, and keeping code fragments in sync.
+(Enforced via `ESLint`)

-* Cyclomatic Complexity: We enforce a maximum cyclomatic complexity on any one function to reduce the likelihood of mistakes and bugs within a code block.
-This rule is enforced via ESLint.
+  * Cyclomatic Complexity: The cyclomatic complexity of any individual function is monitored to reduce the likely-hood of error prone code, due to complextiy.
+(Enforced via `ESLint`)

-* Type-Safe Equality Operators: We enforce the use of `===` or `!==` to avoid type coercion.
-Some instances it will be needed to use alternative comparisons, and these are accounted for.
-This rule will not flag usage when comparing against two literal values, when evaluating `typeof`, and when comparing against `null`.
-This rule is enforced via ESLint.
+  * Type-Safe Equality Operators: Usage of equality operators is enforced to avoid type coercion.
+Using a Type-Safe Equality Operator refers to using `===` or `!===` instead of `==` and `!=`.
+Some instances do require using alternative comparison methods, which are accounted for, such as `typeof` and `null` comparisons.
+That is, any comparisons between two literal values will not be enforced or flagged.
+(Enforced via `ESLint`)

-* Max Nesting: We enforce a Max Nesting Depth of `4` within a code block.
-Following our coding principle of [Early Return Patterns](ARCHITECTURE.md).
-This is enforced via ESLint.
+  * Max Nesting: This code base enforces a Max Nesting depth of `4` within a single code block.
+Enforcing a max nesting depth helps to ensure adherence to this repositories coding principle [Early Return Pattern](ARCHITECTURE.md).
+(Enforced via `ESLint`)

-* Double Quotes: We enforce the usage of Double Quotes when possible within code.
-This rule is enforced via Prettier and should be done automatically once code is merged into the repo.
+  * Double Quotes: Usage of double quotes instead of single quotes is enforced within this repository.
+(Enforced via `prettier`)

-* Semicolons: We enforce the use of Semicolons at the end of lines.
-This rule is enforced via Prettier.
+  * Semicolons: Ensuring to end each line/block of JavaScript with a semicolon is required.
+(Enforced via `prettier`)

+## Documentation Style Guide

+The documentation style used within this repository indicates what's considered best practice and to be strived for, but it does not indicate that documentation will always adhere to these goals.
+If in any locations the existing documentation does not adhere to this style guide, a PR for improvement is more than welcome.

+The following list highlights the most important aspects of the documentation style guide used, but generally the [Google Highlights Style Guide](https://developers.google.com/style/highlights) should be followed:

+  * Write for a global audience: Such as using simple words for ease of translation, and avoiding colloqualisms.
+  * Use second person: "You" rather than "we".
+  * Use active voice: Make clear who's performing the action.
+  * Write inclusive documentation: Such as avoiding ableist language, and unnecessarily genered language.
+  * Provide alt text: Standard practice within this repository is to place alt text after a `>` symbol.